Christopher Wenner

-Max Christopher Wenner, known as Christopher Wenner and later as Max Stahl (6 December 1954 – 28 October 2021), was a British journalist and television presenter.
+Christopher Max Wenner, known as Christopher Wenner and later as Max Stahl (6 December 1954 – 28 October 2021), was a British journalist and television presenter.
 He was best known for filming an East Timorese demonstration and its aftermath that became known as the Santa Cruz massacre.
 His coverage of East Timor's struggle for independence is listed in UNESCO's Memory of the World international register as a "turning point" in the birth of a new nation.

 Early life

 Wenner was born in Kensington, West London, England.
 He was the third of the four sons of Michael Alfred Wenner (1921–2020), a British author, company director, former diplomat who served as Ambassador to El Salvador (from 1967 to 1971), and Gunnilla Ståhle (1931–1986), who was Swedish.
 The surname he later used as a war correspondent was a variation on his mother's maiden name.

 Education

-Wenner was educated at Stonyhurst College, a boarding independent school near Clitheroe in Lancashire, which he left in 1973, followed by Balliol College, Oxford, where he acted in the Dramatic Society.
+Wenner was educated at Stonyhurst College, a boarding independent school near Clitheroe in Lancashire, which he left in 1973, followed by an English Language & Literature degree at Balliol College, Oxford, where he acted in the Dramatic Society.